 The Monarch Butterfly is a species at risk that requires the milkweed plant to survive.
 Join the Butterfly Club and create habitat for this species by planting a chemical free butterfly garden on your property!
 Friends of Keji obtained funding from the Canadian Wildlife Federation to plant butterfly gardens around southwest Nova Scotia with benches and interpretive signs.
 Check out the butterfly gardens in Kejimkujik and MTRI, and the interactive butterfly display at the Keji Visitor Centre.

 © Parks Canada/G. Corbett

 A Keji classic!
-In Kejimkujik volunteers paddle the lakes looking for loons and chicks in the park in one day in June and August.
-For the Mersey LoonWatch program volunteers monitor loons throughout the summer at a lake they live near.
-In 2010, Kejimkujik LoonWatchers witnessed an increase in loon nesting success over previous years, they counted 64 adults and 8 chicks in August - the most since 2001.
+In Kejimkujik volunteers paddle the lakes looking for loons and chicks in the park in one day in May and August.
+For the Mersey LoonWatch program, volunteers monitor loons throughout the summer at a lake near their homes/cottages.

 Months: late May and late August